ISAITB/docs-itb-ta/source/exportimport/index.rst

   is no match within the data archive.
 * **Update matched data:** This will flag for update all data that exists both in the data archive and the target test bed instance.

-These options assume a matching between data that exists within the archive and the target test bed instance.
+These options refer to the matching between data that exists within the archive and the target test bed instance.
 This matching is based on information such as names (e.g. a specification's short name) which should be sufficient to identify it although not always guaranteed to be unique.
 For example, a specification's actors always have a unique identifier, whereas there can be no guarantee on the name of an organisation.
 Although duplicate information is not typical, community administrators are advised to always :ref:`review<exportimport__import_step2>`